alexoneill/lumen/README.md

 ### Description

 _lumen_ provides a way for capturing the idea of motion in a desktop art piece.
-Featuring wooden construction, _lumen_ fools the eyes by quickly illuminating parts of complex motion to give the illusion of slow motion.
+Featuring wooden construction, the project fools the eyes by quickly illuminating parts of complex motion to give the illusion of slow motion.

 Using Arduino 101 and RaspberryPi, _lumen_ connects to your Spotify account to react to music playing through your speakers.
 When music isn't playing, it remains as a decorative piece, displaying the intricacies of motion within.